FrankWorldview/blockchain/lecture/06_Function_Call_Types.md

 Internal calls are executed internally by the contract without creating an external transaction.

-An EOA (Externally Owned Account) cannot directly perform internal function calls because EOAs do not contain executable smart contract code.
+An EOA (Externally Owned Account) cannot directly perform internal calls because EOAs do not contain executable smart contract code.

 ### ⚙️ How It Works